|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 The programme is aimed those in the profession or those wishing to enhance their future career prospects in teaching.
 This includes specialising in a specific subject of your preference.

-The course is made up of modules that address different aspects of teaching and learning.
+The course is made up of 20 credit core modules that address different aspects of teaching and learning.

 We are the largest further education provider in Northumberland with campuses throughout the county.